Preface

 This is why I often continue to refer to Ethereum on proof of stake as Ethereum 2.0 or Eth21, and I make no apology for that.
 I am confident that you will understand what I mean, and that it will help clarify rather than confuse.

 While we're here, another thing I won't be apologising for is using British English spelling, punctuation, and quaint idioms.
-It's a feature, not a bug.
+Consider it a feature rather than a bug.

 Acknowledgements

-Above all, I want to thank my employer, Consensys.
-Much of the writing has been done in my own time, but Consensys has been increasingly supportive of me working on this in the course of my day job.
+Above all, I want to thank my former employer, Consensys.
+Much of the writing has been done in my own time, but Consensys was wonderfully supportive of me working on this in the course of my day job.
 In particular, during Q2 2023, the company granted me three months of writing leave to work full-time on the book.
 They also allowed me to put a liberal licence on everything.
 All this is extremely cool of them, and I am deeply grateful.
 Consensys is a wonderful employer, a terrific force for good in the ecosystem, and an incredible place to work.

 So much of what I do involves writing about other people's work, and pretty much everything in this book is other people's work.
 I deeply value the openness and generosity of the Ethereum community.
 For me, this is one of its defining characteristics.
 Many people's contributions are cited throughout this book, and I am indebted to all of you.
 Being part of the Eth2 dev community has been the best experience of my life.